 This “both/and” of God working and us working frustrates “either/or” thinkers, not least because the line between what is definitely God’s work and what is definitely ours isn’t clear.
 But I think that’s precisely because, though there is a portion of work that’s definitely God’s alone, the portion that is ours is also God’s.
 It’s ours because we do it, but it’s God who gives us the existence, the life, the cognition and reason, and the material world in which to do it.
 Like the child who dunks the basketball because his father lifts him up to the basket, or the kid who pedals the bike forward only because his father is applying the steadying hand of balance on the seat.
 Those analogies break down because they imply a growth and a progress in the children that will eventually mean they will no longer need their fathers to help them dunk or ride a bike.
 But the Saints most advanced in prayer and holiness are actually the ones most aware of and desirous for the hand of God holding them up in all they do.
 In a perfect inverse curve, the more reliant they become on God, the more they are enabled to do.

 But questioning with suspicion this mystery of how both we and God work together will yield us no fruit; we must hold the two realities in tension simultaneously, spurred to action by the knowledge that we must work, and humbled by the knowledge that it is God who works in us.
-This tension is perfectly captured in a line from Psalm 51 (50), “O Lord, open my lips, and my mouth with declare your praise,” or in the beautiful rendering of the Authorized Version, “O Lord, open thou my lips, and my mouth shall shew forth thy praise.”
+This tension is perfectly captured in a line from Psalm 51 (50), “O Lord, open my lips, and my mouth will declare your praise,” or in the beautiful rendering of the Authorized Version, “O Lord, open thou my lips, and my mouth shall shew forth thy praise.”
 This profound sentence has been chosen as the opening of the daily prayer of Christians for centuries.
 Why?
 Because it acknowledges—right up front, as the first thing—that we cannot pray on our own.
 God must first open our mouths, and only then our wills may carry on with praising him.
 And critically, it’s not as if God does this one simple work of initially opening our mouths and then everything that follows after that comes from us.
 No, it’s that God must open our mouths for every word, every syllable.
 Even if we, poor creatures, truly and honestly desired and willed to sing praises, our mouths would not form the words for us unless God made them to.
 Thus God inspires us to ask him to enable us to praise him.
 And round it goes.

 So when I can’t seem to pray, because my flesh has imprisoned my will or for whatever mysterious reason it seems so difficult, my first prayer should always be, “O Lord, open thou my lips.”
 And even if I’m fully ready, willing, and primed to pray, I yet still begin, “O Lord, open thou my lips,” because these lips of mine are his creation, and without him, they cannot move.